psycopg/psycopg/README.rst

 different requirements:

 - The ``psycopg`` directory contains the pure python implementation of ``psycopg``.
-The package has only a runtime dependency on the ``libpq``, the PostgreSQL client library, which should have been already installed in your system.
+The package has only a runtime dependency on the ``libpq``, the PostgreSQL client library, which should be installed in your system.

 - The ``psycopg_c`` directory contains an optimization module written in C/Cython.
 In order to build it you will need a few development tools: please